Th3J0kr/jtb_investigator/README.md

 And you're good to go!

+### Optional Post Installation
+In order to do ASN Lookups the pyasn module requires a local ASN Database file located in asn_db/ by default.

+This database file is included in the repo but a new one can be downloaded by going into the `asn_db/` directory and running `pyasn_util_download.py --latest` then `pyasn_util_convert.py --single <Downloaded RIB File> ipasn_db_main.dat` (IMPORTANT: backup the old file first `mv ipasn_db_main.dat ipasn_db_main.dat.bak` and name the new one `ipasn_db_main.dat`).
+For best results this should be down fairly regularly.

 ## Usage

 Using is very simple, that's the whole point.
 Not just to help us that do this manually everyday but also to make it easier for newbs to do these looks more quickly!